elizabethmyles/elizabethmyles.github.io/_posts/2011-02-21-fear-and-laundry.md

 - best-friends-brother
 - carreen
 - musicians
-- 2-kisses-only
+- level-2
 ---

+***Classic scary movies, rock music, VHS tapes, zines, and cassettes…let the teen romance of Fear and Laundry take you back to the '90s.***

+- Friends-to-lovers
+- Musician hero
+- Best friend's brother
+- '90s nostalgia
+- A complete, stand-alone story
+{: .heart}

-Veronica Montez loves horror movies.
-Fake blood, guts, and machete-wielding maniacs don’t scare her.
+Veronica Montez loves scary movies.
+Fake blood, guts, and machete-wielding maniacs don't scare her.
 Real life does.

-She dreads folding towels in the Crawford Hotel’s creepy basement laundry for the rest of her life, but hasn’t got a clue what more to do after graduation.
-Even if she did, her grades suck so bad she’ll be lucky to even make it out of high school.
+Veronica dreads spending the rest of her life folding towels in the Crawford Hotel's creepy basement laundry, but she hasn't got a clue what else to do after graduation.
+Even if she did, her grades suck so bad that she'll be lucky to even make it out of high school.

-In the meantime, her friend Lia’s demanding her help rescuing Lynch’s, their favorite hangout, from financial ruin.
-Veronica would hate to see the grungy Laundromat-slash-rock venue go under, but the idea of performing with Lia’s band in Lynch’s upcoming fundraiser petrifies her.
-She’s no rock star.
-She’s never participated in a gig beyond writing about it for Lia’s zine.
-And Lia’s additional scheme to lure hometown punk hero, Clyde Kameron, to the benefit freaks Veronica out way more than *The Texas Chainsaw Massacre*.
+In the meantime, her best friend Lia is demanding her help rescuing Lynch's, their favorite hangout, from financial ruin.
+Veronica would hate to see the grungy Laundromat-slash-rock venue go under, but the idea of performing with Lia's band in Lynch's upcoming fundraiser petrifies her.
+She's no rock star.
+She's never participated in a gig beyond writing about it for Lia's zine.
+And that's not to even mention Lia's additional plan to lure hometown punk hero, Clyde Kameron, to the benefit concert.
+Just the idea of trying to pull off that particularly harebrained scheme freaks Veronica out more than The Texas Chainsaw Massacre.

-Then Lia’s brother Jake unexpectedly returns to town from college.
-Veronica bonds with the gifted but temperamental guitarist over their affinity for gory flicks and soon discovers he’s as ambivalent about his future as she is.
+Then Lia's brother Jake unexpectedly returns to town from college.
+Veronica bonds with the gifted but temperamental guitarist over their affinity for gory flicks and soon discovers he's as ambivalent about his future as she is.
 Talk about terrifying.
-If someone as smart and talented as Jake can’t figure things out, what hope does Veronica have?
+If someone as smart and talented as Jake can't figure things out, what hope does Veronica have?

-Really Liking Jake scares her, too, though she can’t decide if she’s more afraid he won’t like her back or that he will.
-Her exes were only ever interested in fooling around.
-Something tells her Jake wouldn’t be.
-And while movie monsters might not faze her, the thought of risking her heart in a real relationship sends serious chills up Veronica’s spine.
+Really Liking Jake scares her, too, although she can't decide if she's more afraid that he won't like her back, or that he will.
+Veronica's exes were only ever interested in fooling around.
+Something tells her Jake would want more from her.
+A whole lot more.

+And while movie monsters might not faze her, the thought of risking her heart in a real relationship sends serious chills up Veronica's spine.

+#### More About the Book
+- A lighthearted, humorous YA romance
+- Told in first person from Veronica’s POV
+- Approximately 86,000 words in length
+- Includes an excerpt from [*Fear and Laundry 2*][fal2]
+- Contains PG-13 content (kissing, some crude humor and swearing)
-(*Fear and Laundry* was honored as a notable entry in the teen category of [*Shelf Unbound Magazine*][shelfunbound]’s [2013 Writing Competition for Best Independently Published Book][shelfunboundcomp].)
+- *Fear and Laundry* was honored as a notable entry in the teen category of [*Shelf Unbound Magazine*][shelfunbound]'s [2013 Writing Competition for Best Independently Published Book][shelfunboundcomp].
+{: .heart}

 #### Associated Titles
 - *Fear and Laundry* is followed by [*Fear and Laundry 2*][fal2], and shares a setting and some characters with [*The Real You*][tru].
 - *Fear and Laundry* and [*Fear and Laundry 2*][fal2] are now available in a [two book collection][collected].
+{: .heart}

 [shelfunbound]:http://www.shelfmediagroup.com/pages/issues.html
 [shelfunboundcomp]:https://issuu.com/shelfunbound/docs/shelf_unbound_december-january_2014